Best Cycling Shoes

 As alluded to earlier, road biking shoes have more inflexible and stiffer soles, whereas mountain biking shoes have more flexible soles.
 This is purely to cater to the different requirements of each type.
 You should choose the sole material which best suits your needs.

 Usually, mountain biking shoes make use of a 2 bolt cleat mount, whereas road cycling shoes make use of a 3 bolt cleat mount.
 It is the cleats that will work together with the pedal, acting as a bridge to transfer power and energy from your legs to the pedals; therefore, make sure that you choose wisely.

 You will not always be cycling on a hot and sunny day.
 You might need to cycle on a wet and rainy day.
 If your shoes are not waterproof or at least water-resistant, then they will get wet and this could compromise your grip on the pedal.
 Needless to say, that spells danger which means if you do not have waterproof or water resistant shoes, you must stop cycling till the time the rain stops and/or your shoes dry up adequately.

 Finally, the shoes should “feel” right on your feet.
-If they satisfy all the criteria listed here but are uncomfortable and do not feel right, then there is no point of buying them.
+If they satisfy all the criteria listed here but are uncomfortable and do not feel right, then there is no point in buying them.

 Q: What is the difference between men’s cycling shoes and women’s cycling shoes?